Anti Dilution Provision: What Is It and 3 Ways Investors Can Protect Against It

 Finally, companies may also consider corporate partnerships or crowdfunding campaigns that don’t require ownership changes as a means of raising capital without diluting the existing shareholders’ stakes.

-An anti dilution clause is important to protect investors from dilution by giving them the right to purchase additional shares at a lower price if the company issues new equity.
+An anti dilution provision is important to protect investors from dilution by giving them the right to purchase additional shares at a lower price if the company issues new equity.
 This ensures that they maintain their percentage ownership stake in the company and prevents their investment from being diluted.

-While dilution is a risk all investors face, having an anti dilution clause in your contract can help mitigate this risk and ensure that you maintain your percentage ownership stake in the event that the company does issue new equity.
+While dilution is a risk all investors face, having an anti dilution provision in your contract can help mitigate this risk and ensure that you maintain your percentage ownership stake in the event that the company does issue new equity.